RobertoRoos/sawIntuitiveResearchKitWiki/Development-Environment.md

 # Testing connectivity

 There are a few ways to test that your controllers are properly connected.
-You can start with the higher level command line application provided along the dVRK software, `qladisp`.
+You can start with the command line application provided with the dVRK software `qladisp`.
 Just type `qladisp` in a terminal (without options) and the output should show the list of boards found with their board Id and firmware version.
 For example:
 ```sh
 Trying to detect boards on port:
 ParseOptions: no option provided, using default fw:0